Rockwall, Texas: Geography

-Rockwall is on the east shore of Lake Ray Hubbard about 20 miles northeast of Dallas.
+Rockwall is on the eastern shore of Lake Ray Hubbard, approximately 20 miles northeast of Dallas.
 It is on state highways 205 and 66, north of Interstate 30.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Rockwall has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 As of the 2020 United States census, there were 47,251 people, 16,151 households, and 12,771 families residing in the city.

-Economy

-According to the city's 2014 Comprehensive Annual Financial Report, the top employers in the city are:

 Government

 Local government

-According to the city's most recent Comprehensive Annual Financial Report Fund Financial Statements, the city's various funds had $39.0 million in Revenues, $42.2 million in expenditures, $32.3 million in total assets, $3.6 million in total liabilities, and $25.9 million in investments.
+According to the city's 2009 Comprehensive Annual Financial Report Fund Financial Statements, the city's various funds had $39.0 million in revenues, $42.2 million in expenditures, $32.3 million in total assets, $3.6 million in total liabilities, and $25.9 million in investments.

 The structure of the management and coordination of city services is:

 The city of Rockwall is a voluntary member of the North Central Texas Council of Governments association, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.